lucky-sideburn/kubeinvaders/README.md

 ### Chaos Containers for masters and workers nodes
 - Select from the menu "Show Current Chaos Container for nodes" for watching which container start when you fire against a worker node (not an alien, they are pods).
-- Select from the menu "Set Custom Chaos Container for nodes" for use your preferred image or configuration for stressing Kubernetes nodes.
+- Select from the menu "Set Custom Chaos Container for nodes" for using your preferred image or configuration against nodes.

 ## Known problems